C++

 - Statically typed

-- Support for procedural, object-oriented, and generic programming
+- Support for procedural, object-oriented, generic, and functional programming

 - Direct hardware manipulation